Yaskawa-Global/motoros2/doc/rt_control.md

 The real-time motion control server is intended to be used in a closed loop system.
 It allows the user to command incremental offsets at the rate of the robot controller's interpolation clock.
-This control mode minimizes overhead as much as possible by routing the user commands directly to the MotoPlus motion API.
+This control mode minimizes overhead as much as possible by routing the user commands directly to the MotoPlus motion API, mpExRcsIncrementMove.

 ## Activation

-This control mode is activated using the [StartRtMode](ros_api.md#start_rt_mode) service.
+This control mode is activated using the [start_rt_mode](ros_api.md#start_rt_mode) service.
 The user must specify the `control_mode` to indicate whether the increments will be joint offsets (radians) or cartesian TCP offsets (meters / radians).

 If this service is successful, it will return a `result_code` of `Ready (1)`.
-Otherwise, please examine the `result_code` and `message` for more information.
+Otherwise, please examine the `result_code` and `message` files in the response for more information.

 The service will also return a `period` in milliseconds.
 This indicates the rate at which increment commands will be expected by the robot.
-The default `period` for a single robot arm is 4 milliseconds.
+The default period for a single manipulator is 4 milliseconds.
-However, that value will increase as additional axes or arms are added to the system.
+However, that value will increase as additional axes or manipulators are added to the system.

 ## Usage

 ### Command Flow

 Once activated, a UDP server will listen on port `8889` (default).
-The user then sends the first increment with a `sequenceId = 0`.
+The user then sends the first increment with a the `sequenceId` field set to `0`.
 After that, the user must wait until the robot replies before sending the next increment.
 Each subsequent command must increment the `sequenceId`.
 Additionally, each subsequent command must not be sent until the robot replies to the previous command.
-This will occur at the rate of the `period` from the [StartRtMode](ros_api.md#start_rt_mode) service.
+This will occur at the rate of the `period` from the [start_rt_mode](ros_api.md#start_rt_mode) service.

 If a command is not received with 30 seconds (default), then the session times out and is dropped.
 At that point, the server must be reactivated by calling `stop_traj_mode` and `start_rt_mode`.